caltech-bioinformatics-resource-center/Guttman_Ismagilov_Labs/scSPRITE/README.md

-## This folder contains single-cell SPRITE Snakemake codes.
+## This folder contains single-cell SPRITE Snakemake codes (work in progress).